Hannah’s Heirloom – Book Two

 Eighteen months have passed since Hannah and Max left Masada, Herod’s isolated fortress in the Judaean desert.
 The place where, just as they admitted their feelings for each other, they were wrenched apart.
 Hannah slipped into an ancient world, discovering how her ancestor had received the ruby clasp – her talisman.
 Somehow she survived the ensuing tragedy and Max’s love was strong enough to bring her home.
 Since then, Hannah has had no awareness of her ancient counterpart and wonders whether the slender thread that united them had been broken, lost beyond time, leaving only a memory.

-Echoes of Stone and Fire is available worldwide, on kindle and in paperback, from Amazon.
+Echoes of Stone and Fire is available worldwide, in ebook and in paperback.